ThomasMillochau/Syno_VideoStation_ffmpeg_convertor/README.md

 - "$i x264 AAC.mp4"

-The video, audio, subtitles streams are written after conversion in a container mp4.
+The video, audio, subtitle streams are written after conversion in a container mp4.